sandeepkasaragod/CusVarDB/README.md

 1. download the SRA
 2. Convert the SRA file to fastq file format
 3. Download the annotation (ANNOVAR) database and Dry-run concept to customize the commands.

+### System requirments
+	- Windows 10 or above
+	- Minimum system requirements include Intel i5 or i7 having at least 4 cores with 8 GB of RAM and 1 TB hard drive
+(**Note**: High performance processors such as Intel i9 or Xeon and large quantity of RAM can enable faster execution of tasks)

 ### Prerequisites

 The tool works on Windows 10 operating system.
 It requires Ubuntu 18.04 LTS and ANNOVAR to be downloaded and installed.